lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 figshare for more details.

 The important message at this point is that, many if not all of these fears are only *perceived* risks.
-Let's move on to why ERCs should seriously consider being open researchers.
+Let's move on to why ECRs should seriously consider being open researchers.

 ## Go OPEN!

-Open science/research is particularly important for ERCs.
+Open science/research is particularly important for ECRs.
 Open research practices are here, and won't go away.
 It is clear that they will increase in the near future.
 If *you*, as an ECR, want to be a competitive researcher in the coming years (and you'll need to be),